 Fluoride occurs naturally in water, soil, rocks, plants, and air.
 It can also be found in human bones and teeth.
-In the dental field, it is used as an aid to strengthen tooth enamel and prevent tooth decay and cavities.
+In the dental field, it is used as an aid to strengthen tooth enamel and prevent tooth decay and cavities, according to this dentist within Colorado Springs.
 To make sure everyone has access to this vital mineral many cities and towns add small amounts of it to their local water supply.

 Why is fluoride considered to be so beneficial to teeth?